35 Challenging Interview Questions for Testers

 Managing Distributed QA Teams

 In today’s landscape of work, organizations everywhere are not just accepting remote and hybrid teams—they’re fully embracing them.
-Forbes predicts that by 2025, around 33 million U.S. workers will be doing some form of remote work.
-So what do...
+So what does that mean for your QA team?
+While QA lends itself well to a distributed work environment, there are sti...